 - A. Manufacturer's Qualifications: Employs skilled workers who custom fabricate products similar to those required for this Project and whose products have a record of successful inservice performance. - 1.
-Manufacturer's Certification: Licensed participant in AWI's Quality Certification Program. - B. Installer Qualifications: Licensed participant in WI's Certified Compliance Program.
+Manufacturer's Certification: Licensed participant in AWI's Quality Certification Program. - B. Installer Qualifications: Licensed participant in WI's Certified Compliance Program. - C. Mockups: Build mockups to verify selections made under Sample submittals, to demonstrate aesthetic effects, and to set quality standards for materials and execution.

-- C. Mockups: Build mockups to verify selections made under Sample submittals, to demonstrate aesthetic effects, and to set quality standards for materials and execution. - 1.
-Build mockups of typical architectural cabinets as shown on Drawings. - 2.
-Subject to compliance with requirements, approved mockups may become part of the completed Work if undisturbed at time of Substantial Completion.
+1. Subject to compliance with requirements, approved mockups may become part of the completed Work if undisturbed at time of Substantial Completion.

-A. Do not deliver cabinets until painting and similar finish operations that might damage architectural cabinets have been completed in installation areas.
-Store cabinets in installation areas or in areas where environmental conditions comply with requirements specified in "Field Conditions" Article.
+A. Do not deliver casework until painting and similar finish operations that might damage architectural cabinets have been completed in installation areas.
+Store in installation areas or in areas where environmental conditions comply with requirements specified in "Field Conditions" Article.

-- A. Environmental Limitations without Humidity Control: Do not deliver or install cabinets until building is enclosed, wet-work is complete, and HVAC system is operating and maintaining temperature and relative humidity at levels planned for building occupants during the remainder of the construction period. - B. Environmental Limitations with Humidity Control: Do not deliver or install cabinets until building is enclosed, wet-work is complete, and HVAC system is operating and maintaining temperature between 60 and 90 deg F and relative humidity between 43 and 70 percent during the remainder of the construction period. - C. Field Measurements: Where cabinets are indicated to fit to other construction, verify dimensions of other construction by field measurements before fabrication, and indicate measurements on Shop Drawings.
-Coordinate fabrication schedule with construction progress to avoid delaying the Work. - 1.
-Locate concealed framing, blocking, and reinforcements that support cabinets by field measurements before being enclosed/concealed by construction, and indicate measurements on Shop Drawings. - D. Established Dimensions: Where cabinets are indicated to fit to other construction, establish dimensions for areas where cabinets are to fit.
+- A. Environmental Limitations without Humidity Control: Do not deliver or install items until building is enclosed, wet-work is complete, and HVAC system is operating and maintaining temperature and relative humidity at levels planned for building occupants during the remainder of the construction period. - B. Environmental Limitations with Humidity Control: Do not deliver or install until building is enclosed, wet-work is complete, and HVAC system is operating and maintaining temperature between 60 and 90 deg F and relative humidity between 43 and 70 percent during the remainder of the construction period. - C. Field Measurements: Where items are indicated to fit to other construction, verify dimensions of other construction by field measurements before fabrication, and indicate measurements on Shop Drawings.
+Coordinate fabrication schedule with construction progress to avoid delaying the Work. - D. Established Dimensions: Where items are indicated to fit to other construction, establish dimensions for areas where cabinets are to fit.
 Provide allowance for trimming at site, and coordinate construction to ensure that actual dimensions correspond to established dimensions.

-2.1 PLASTIC-LAMINATE-CLAD ARCHITECTURAL COUNTERS
+2.1 PLASTIC-LAMINATE-CLAD ARCHITECTURAL CABINETS